-The School of Nursing offers the traditional A.S.N. program on the following campuses: Gary (Northwest), Kokomo, and Richmond (East).
 The Columbus campus (IUPUC) admits L.P.N. students to the L.P.N. to A.S.N.
 Mobility Option.

 L.P.N. to A.S.N.
 Mobility Option

 This mobility option is available on the Columbus campus to licensed practical nurses who have graduated from an approved L.P.N. program.
 The admission process is selective, and acceptance depends on the number of applicants and the applicant's ability to compete academically in the pool of applicants.
 Those interested in applying to this option must meet the following criteria: